 In order to position the Jiann-Ping Hsu School of Public Health for accreditation by the Council on Education for Public Health (CEPH), the School transitioned to the Jiann-Ping Hsu College of Public Health effective January 1, 2006.
 Along with this transition, the Center for Public Health Practice and Research (CPHPR), formerly the Center for Rural Health and Research, was moved from the College of Health and Human Sciences to the new College.
 The Center functions as a focal point for the improvement of health status and quality of life of individuals in rural Georgia by creating successful partnerships with community organizations, faculty and students.
 The Center for Addiction Recovery was established Fall 2008 through a generous gift from the Willingway foundation.
 The Center is dedicated to research, educational programs and services focusing on addiction and the process of long-term recovery.

-Currently, the Jiann-Ping Hsu College of Public Health offers the Master of Healthcare Administration (M.H.A.) and the Master of Public Health (M.P.H.) degrees, with emphasis areas in Biostatistics, Community Health, Environmental Health Sciences, Epidemiology, and Health Policy and Administration, as well as a generalist concentration.
+Currently, the Jiann-Ping Hsu College of Public Health offers the Master of Public Health (M.P.H.) degree, with emphasis areas in Biostatistics, Community Health, Environmental Health Sciences, Epidemiology, Health Policy and Administration, as well as a generalist concentration.
 In addition, the Doctor of Public Health with program concentrations in Biostatistics, Community Health Behavior and Education, Epidemiology, and Public Health Leadership was approved by the Board of Regents of the University System of Georgia on January 16, 2007.

 Our focus is to continually invest the necessary resources and quality improvement strategies to build and maintain the quality of our outstanding CEPH accredited College of Public Health that is recognized nationally for teaching, research, and service.